Maverick-WRO/WRO-2025-Future-Engineers/README.md

 ![Wall Detection](https://github.com/Maverick-WRO/WRO-2025-Future-Engineers/blob/main/media/wall.jpg?raw=true)

-(The immage above explains the masking process done to detect the Borders such as the black corners and walls andn the lines as turning counters based on the direction exhibt.)
+(The image above explains the masking process done to detect the Borders such as the black corners and walls and the lines as turning counters based on the direction exhibt.)

 ### Obstacle Race